This article shares how to buy audio cables for a music studio.

 I really like XLR because of its strong connection.

-We most commonly use an XLR audio cable to connect microphones or hardware like outboard pre-amps, compressors, and equalizers.
+XLR audio cables are most common to connect microphones or hardware like outboard audio equipment like compressors and equalizers.

-Notice the female XLR connection has a locking clip (in my image above), which when plugged into a microphone, would allow you to swing your microphone around like a Rockstar. 😂
+The female XLR connection has a locking clip, which would allow you to swing your microphone around like a Rockstar. 😂

-It’s very important to have handy connectors around which can increase or decrease the size, and allow your cables to work no matter what the device is asking for.
+These handy connectors easily increase or decrease connection size, and allow cables to work no matter what the device is asking for!

-You will hear the term BALANCED and UNBALANCED when buying audio cables.
+You’ll hear BALANCED and UNBALANCED when buying audio cables.

-We as bedroom producers use BALANCED 99% of the time..
+As bedroom producers, we use BALANCED 99% of the time..

 Let’s quickly discuss TS, TRS, and XLR cables so you know what’s going on.

-TS (not TRS) is a weird cable in the industry.. it’s only used for some applications like recording guitar, digital pianos, and hardware synthesizers.
-(I remember trying to research why TS is used in only these special circumstances, and never found a straight answer).
+TS (not TRS) is a weird cable in the industry.. it’s only used for certain applications and equipment like recording guitars, digital pianos, and hardware synthesizers.

-I also discuss this further in my 10 Steps to Become an FL Studio Pro course.
+I discuss this further 10 Steps to Become an FL Studio Pro.

-Wrapping Up Best Audio Cables to Buy For Speakers and Microphones
+Wrapping Up: Best Audio Cables For Speakers and Microphones

-It doesn’t get more technical than that for us bedroom producers.
+It doesn’t get more technical than this for us bedroom producers!

-If you have any questions, just leave a comment below!
+If you have any questions, feel free to contact me!